evanberkowitz/thirty-days-of-dead/README.md

                    organization you might want to change the artist.
 One example would be 'The Grateful Dead' (with 'The') --album ALBUM    '30 Days of Dead 2021' by default.
   --format FORMAT  A format string for the song name.
-Defaults to '{TITLE} - {DATE} -
+                   Defaults to '{TITLE} - {DATE} - {LOCATION}'.
-                   {LOCATION}'.
                    Other possible fields are DAY, ALBUM, and ARTIST --overwrite      If a song file already exists, redownload it nevertheless and overwrite the old one.
   --verbose        Print a lot more information, used for debugging.
 ```

+# Album Art
+You've got to do it yourself; I'd wait until the end of the month.

+# Caveat Emptor

+This script may not work in future years, but presumably all that would need changing is the `url` and `parse` functions, in the event that [dead.net][dead] changed their URL scheme or HTML formatting that allowed me to pull the info out of the page.